jmmsmulders/DogClassifier/README.md

 The ResNet50 bottleneck features are already present in the Repo.

+NB: At the end of the notebook I tested the algorithm on some local images I have saved on my PC, those images are deleted in this Repo so if you want to do something similar you should create some test-images yourself.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.